ringenomics/FGFR3fusion/README.md

 This repository contains all data for the paper: "Incidental detection of FGFR3‐TACC3 fusion via liquid biopsy leading to earlier diagnosis of an asymptomatic urothelial carcinoma".

 The file layout is as follows. pipeline_code.sh is a bash script file that generates all bam files for the project from the raw FASTQ files provided by TEMPUS.
 The pipeline generates a bam file and a deduplicated bam file where PCR replicates have been removed.
 It also generates matrics scores along the duraiton of the pipeline that can be accessed.
 The python notebook svim_code_for_reruns.ipynb runs SVIM for variant detection of the various samples.
-SVIM commands were modified by setting min_sv_size to 20 in order to call smaller variants as well.
+SVIM commands were modified by setting min_sv_size to 20 and all_bnds to True in order to call smaller variants as well.

 <br />Tools used: